Tuesday 14th March 2017 – Chairman’s Charity Quiz Night

 Joanne Green, MGDF Chair, was delighted to be able to hand over another cheque to the diabetes unit at Watford General Hospital, bringing total donations to the unit to a whopping £36,000 over 3 years.
 They met with Professor Steve Barnett, Chairman of West Herts NHS Trust; Dr. Thomas Galliford, Consultant Endocrinologist; and Sonia Fullerton, Lead Specialist Diabetes Nurse.

-Pictured here is Joanne Green with Steve Barnett, the Trust’s Chair.
+Pictured here is Joanne Green with Professor Steve Barnett, Chair of West Herts Hospitals NHS Trust.

 Friday 25th November 2016 – Wine Tasting